Shreya-1910/Coursework2025/README.md

 - Maintainable software design
 - Clean separation of concerns
-- Modular and scalable architecture
-- Use of refactoring techniques to improve legacy-style code
+- Use of refactoring techniques to improve code
 - Add additional features

 ## Github Repository